-Ryusen-do Cave is just outside the town of Iwaizumi and is accessible by bus from JR Morioka Station.
+Ryusendo Cave is just outside the town of Iwaizumi and is accessible by bus from Morioka Station.

-Ryusen-do Cave is in a remote part of Iwate that's not easy to access by public transportation.
-The best way to get there is to take the direct JR Tohoku Bus from JR Morioka Station.
-Buses typically take about two hours and 15 minutes, and are covered by the Japan Rail Pass.
-If you are visiting Ryusen-do as a day trip, the last buses leave early, so be sure to confirm the schedule.
+Ryusendo Cave is in a remote part of Iwate that's not well served by public transportation.
+The best way to get there is to take the direct JR Tohoku Bus from Morioka Station.
+Buses typically take about two hours and 15 minutes.
+If you are visiting Ryusendo Cave as a day trip, the last buses leave early, so be sure to confirm the schedule.

 The cave's 120-meter deep underground lake is Japan's deepest

 Only about 3,000 of the cave's estimated 5,000-meter length has been explored

 Inside Ryusendo Cave there are four fresh water lakes, and three of them are open to the public for viewing.
 The deepest of these is 98 meters.
 The lakes are illuminated, making the water appear a vivid and ethereal blue, allowing you to see all the way to the bottom.
 Gazing into the abyss of the deepest is like peering into another world.

 The stalactites and stalagmites that have formed throughout the cave over the eons add to its mystique, and you'll encounter extraordinary formations around every corner.
 One that stands out is a stalagmite that looks strikingly similar to Jizo, the Buddhist protector of children and travelers.
 These rock formations are very fragile, so touching them is strictly prohibited.

 A number of species of bat inhabit Ryusendo Cave, some of which are very rare.
 Usually the bats are inactive during the day, but they occasionally make an appearance early in the morning or late in the afternoon.
 It's quite a surprise when a bat zips overhead but it makes a memorable story to tell about your trip.

 Pristine water from spring to bottle